 Syllabus Design

-According to David Nunan, a syllabus is “a statement of content which is used as the basis for planning courses of various kinds, and that the task of the syllabus designer is to select and grade this content”.
+According to David Nunan, a syllabus is “a statement of content which is used as the basis for planning courses of various kinds,” and syllabus design involves selecting and grading this content.

 In educational literature, the terms “syllabus” and “curriculum” are sometimes used interchangeably, which can cause confusion.
 The difference between syllabus and curriculum are: